 Below are a few necessary skills to possess if you want to perform well as a payroll administrator:

-- An analytical mind for numbers with eyes for details.
+An analytical mind for numbers with eyes for details is one of the important skills necessary in payroll jobs.

 The above skills are not all there is to become a successful payroll administrator.
 Essentially, payroll is a highly dynamic field.
 As a result, while on the job, you should be sensitive to pick up other relevant skills as you go.